mktange/react-hot-typescript-template/README.md

-# Template for getting started with React v16, ReactHotLoader v3, Webpack v3 and TypeScript
+# Template for getting started with React v16, HMR, Webpack v4 and TypeScript